fjblau/kesslergame/.zenflow/tasks/memory-tweaks-fab7/spec.md

 2. **DRV Limit Test**
    - Start game with easy difficulty
-   - Launch DRVs until reaching 50
+   - Launch DRVs into LEO until reaching 8 in that layer
-   - Verify launch button becomes disabled
+   - Verify launch button becomes disabled for LEO
+   - Verify can still launch to other layers
+   - Continue launching to all layers until reaching 15 total
+   - Verify all launch buttons disabled
    - Verify UI feedback shows limit reached

 3. **Debris Per Collision Limit**